You want smart political talk without the meltdowns?

 Yeah.

-What do you think that so the Democrats have a bigger problem too because the party base is now threatening a revolt because Keith Ellison lost the DNC chairmanship on Saturday and they made him a co-chair, a vice chair and Trump said that the DNC race was rigged and then Trump went out there and said Congratulations to Tom Perez who was named the chairman of the DNC.
+So the Democrats have a bigger problem, too, because the party base is now threatening a revolt because Keith Ellison lost the DNC chairmanship on Saturday and they made him a co-chair, a vice chair.

-I couldn't be happier for him or the Republican Party is an America think American thinker piece out today that actually says he they nominated and they now have as their chairman somebody who supported not only Sharia law but illegal immigration and it as an advocate wouldn't be in a labor secretary.
+There's an American thinker piece out today that actually says they nominated and they now have as their chairman somebody who supported not only Sharia law but illegal immigration and as an advocate wouldn't be in a labor secretary.

-Look I I think that it is a sign of the times that even with President Obama apparently personally making phone calls, Perez did not win decisively.
+Look, I think that it is a sign of the times that even with President Obama apparently personally making phone calls, Perez did not win decisively.

-He he was the old order candidate.
+He was the old order candidate.

 I think it's going to get much worse.